Olson3R/rosie_controller/README.md

 # rosie_controller
 A rest API for the Rosie home automation software.
 This does not actually provide any functionality without adding plugins.
+The plugins are built for [hapijs](http://hapijs.com/) and are intended to be run with [rejoice](https://github.com/hapijs/rejoice).

 ## Plugins
 * [rosie_controller_remotes](https://github.com/Olson3R/rosie_controller_remotes)